jaateixeira/ScrapLogGit2Net/README.md

 What ScrapLogGit2Net does is to parse this time-stamps and associate developers that co-edited the same source-code file in a social network.
+If two developers co-edit the same source-code file over time, we can assume that they cooperate with each other.
+A bit like scietists that co-author papers.

 Note the example year covers almost 10 years of commit logs in the TensorFlow project.
 It might be wise to narrow down the time window you want to analyse.